-Section 1-201(b)(24) defines "money" as including "a medium of exchange currently authorized or adopted by a domestic or foreign government . . . ."
-There is no way of knowing how money in an intangible form might develop, but there are indications that some countries might authorize or adopt intangible tokens as a medium of exchange and others might authorize or adopt deposit accounts with a central bank as money.
+Section 1-201(b)(24) defines "money" as including "a medium of exchange currently authorized or adopted by a domestic or foreign government" There is no way of knowing how money in an intangible form might develop, but there are indications that some countries might authorize or adopt intangible tokens as a medium of exchange and others might authorize or adopt deposit accounts with a central bank as money.
 For many purposes, there is no need for the UCC to distinguish among types of money.
 For Article 9 purposes, however, distinctions must be drawn.
 Only tangible money is susceptible of perfection by possession.
 And the steps needed for perfection by control with respect to intangible tokens, such as controllable electronic records, will not work for deposit accounts with a central bank, and vice versa.
 For this reason, the draft provides a new definition of "money" for purposes of Article 9 that expressly excludes deposit accounts.
 Thus, "electronic money," defined in draft § 9-102 as "money in an electronic form," would not include deposit accounts.
+The new Article 9 definition of "money" also excludes money in an electronic form that cannot be subjected to control under Section 9-105A.

 The existing Article 9 provisions governing "deposit accounts" would remain suitable for accounts with a central bank, even if a government has adopted these accounts as money.
-The draft makes no changes with respect to Article 9's treatment of these accounts, aside from distinguishing them from "money" and therefore from "electronic money."
+The draft makes no changes with respect to Article 9's treatment of deposit accounts, aside from distinguishing them from "money" and therefore from "electronic money."
 Under the draft, a security interest in electronic money as original collateral can be perfected only by control.
-The requirements for obtaining control of electronic money are the same as those for obtaining control of a controllable electronic record under draft Article 12.
+The requirements for obtaining control of electronic money under Section 9-105A are essentially the same as those for obtaining control of a controllable electronic record under draft Article 12.

-The draft also makes changes to the take-free rules for transferees of money, including the addition of a new rule applicable to electronic money, and transferees of funds from deposit accounts.
+The draft also makes changes to the take-free rules for transferees of money in Section 9-332, including the addition of a new rule applicable to electronic money, and transferees of funds